The Coorong

 The Coorong faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.9%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (30.8%).
-Educational participation is high at 26.5%, with 12.5% in primary education, 7.5% in secondary education, and 1.9% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 8.9%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent among residents aged 15+, with 39.6% holding such qualifications, including advanced diplomas (8.8%) and certificates (30.8%).

-Educational participation is notably high, with 26.5% of residents currently enrolled in formal education.
+Educational participation is high, with 26.5% of residents currently enrolled in formal education.
 This includes 12.5% in primary education, 7.5% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education